vkulichenko/gridgain-jaas-ad/README.md

 This configuration and code example shows how to integrate GridGain's security framework with Active Directory without any custom code, using only out-of-the-box capabilities.

-The solution is described in detail here: *link TBD*
+The solution is described in detail here: https://medium.com/@valentin.kulichenko/role-based-authorization-with-active-directory-for-gridgain-eaad394ba173

 ## Build